leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 - **`limit`** : Allowable displacement.
 - **`isGetSumViolation`** : Sum of the exceeding quantities of joints that violate allowable displacement.
-- **`isGetSumNonViolation`** : Sum of the displacements of members that don't violate allowable displacement.
+- **`isGetSumNonViolation`** : Sum of differences between allowable displacement and the displacements of joints that don't violate allowable displacement.
 If it's True, then the length of return is 3, otherwise 2.

 &ensp; If the parameter `isGetSumViolation` is True, then the method returns